FaroukBENGHARSSALLAH/kontu/README.md

 - Spring Security 4.2
 - HTML5, CSS3, Boostrap 3, JQuery 2

-You can visit the live version via [Kontu](http://kontu-dev-alpha.herokuapp.com//).
+You can visit the live version via [Kontu](https://kontu-dev-alpha.herokuapp.com).

+> This project is in the alpha stage